⚡ Calculate Now — Free

 ⚠️ Always Order Extra — The 10% Rule

-Most experienced contractors and landscapers order 5–10% more aggregate than calculated to account for uneven subgrade, material variation, spillage during spreading, and unexpected low spots.
-Running out of aggregate mid-project means a second delivery charge plus project delays.
-For large projects over 50 tons, discuss ordering a slightly oversize load with your supplier — the cost of an extra ton of crushed stone ($25–$50) is far less than an additional delivery charge ($75–$120).
-This calculator adds a 15% compaction factor when selected, but consider adding a further 5–10% buffer on your actual order quantity for projects with rough or uneven terrain.
+Most contractors order 5–10% more aggregate than calculated to account for uneven subgrade, material variation, spillage, and unexpected low spots.
+The cost of an extra ton ($25–$50) is far less than an additional delivery ($75–$120).
+Consider adding a further 5–10% buffer on large projects with rough terrain.

 Aggregate Calculator — Frequently Asked Questions

-The ideal driveway uses BOTH: 4–6 inches of compacted crusher run as a base, then 1–2 inches of #57 stone or #8 stone as the top wearing course.
-This provides stability AND good drainage.
+The ideal driveway uses BOTH: 4–6 inches of compacted crusher run as a base, then 1–2 inches of #57 or #8 as the top wearing course.

 • Coarse gravel / crushed stone (#57, #67, #8): CY × 1.65 = tons